-Compare floor cleaners from Pine O Cleen, Dettol, Ajax, Earth Choice, Mr Muscle, Handy Andy, Coles and ALDI on their effectiveness, smell, product design, ease of use, environmental friendliness, value for money and overall customer satisfaction.
+Compare floor cleaners from Bosisto’s, Pine O Cleen, Earth Choice, Strike, Handy Andy, ALDI Power Force, Coles Ultra, Dettol and Ajax on their effectiveness, environmental friendliness, ease of use, smell, packaging design, value for money and overall satisfaction.

 See our Ratings Methodology.

 If there’s an area of your home that usually gets overlooked when it comes to regular cleaning, there’s a good chance it’s the floor.
 It may be directly under your feet, but how often do you really think about it?
 We’re all so concerned about benchtops, sinks and kitchen appliances that we often forget about one of the greatest harbourers of dirt and bacteria – the floor!
 Where do you think that dropped food and mud from your shoes end up?
 Clean floors are essential to a healthy home, especially if you have young ones that crawl around.
 So, which floor cleaners will be the best bet for maintaining a clean and healthy floor?
 Our customer satisfaction ratings can offer a helpful guide.

 This year, we surveyed more than 1,100 consumers across Australia for their feedback on the floor cleaners they have purchased and used in the last 12 months.
 Respondents rated brands on effectiveness, environmental friendliness, ease of use, smell, packaging design, value for money and overall customer satisfaction.
 Those that received the minimum required survey sample of 30 responses are featured in our results.

 Bosisto’s & Pine O Cleen finished hand in hand in our latest ratings, each earning five-star reviews for overall satisfaction and in the majority of categories surveyed.